Thomas Renwart - The Thieving Magpie

 more info: desk@barbegallery.be

 Thomas Renwart has yet participated in several gallery and insitutional exhibitions in Belgium, Netherlands, France, Germany and USA.
 In 2020 he had a solo at Kunsthal Gent ‘Gilding The Lily’ which was followed with a large installation as part of the ‘Endless Exhibition’.
 In 2021 the artist was laureate of the Dorothy Waxman Prize 2021 by Parsons (NY ,USA) and also won two Henry Van De Velde award for his work as a textile artist.
 In the same year his artist book ‘Comme si de rien n'était: Catalogue & Cahier Intime’ was published by MER.
 B&L. In the beginning 2022 he had a solo in the Europe House (London, UK) by invitation of the Belgian Embassy and later that year the Flemish government acquired a work for the collection of the Flemish Community which is given on loan to the Mu.Zee collection in Ostend.
 In 2023 he has his first solo show ‘Highway Vagabond’ at Barbé gallery followed by a solo at Kunsthalle Lissabon in December 2023.
 In 2024 he had a solo at Thomas Rehbein (Cologne, DE) in 2024 followed by a group show at Stedelijk Museum Aarschot.
+In 2025 he will show work in the inaugural exhibition at the ABBY Museum in Kortrijk.

 Download the full CV here